usefulalgorithm/usefulalgorithm/README.md

 - _To Realize Its Own, the Earth_, by Dim
 - _Ghosted III_, by Oren Ambarchi, Johan Berthling, Andreas Werliin
 - _Anything Can Be a Hammer_, by bloodsports
-- _Some Like It Hot_, by bar italia

 </details>